patriciatran/recipes/software/R/renv/README.md

 To fix this, you will need to add instructions to the container definition file to install the corresponding `LIBRARY` Linux package (usually named `LIBRARY-dev`).

-Example:
+**Example**:

-For example, if the error message during the build is "libfftw3.so.3", then the LIBRARY name is libfftw3.
+For example, if the error message during the build is `libfftw3.so.3`, then the LIBRARY name is `libfftw3` according to the syntax above.

-Directly inside of the interactive job, you can use nano to edit the renv.def file and add these lines:
+Directly inside of the interactive job, you can use nano to edit the `renv.def` file and add these lines below the `%post` line:

 ```
 %post